markjdba/ai-case-study/README.md

 * What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?

 Total number of users for its streaming platform.
-They have approximately 100 mllion users, making them the 4th largest streaming service.
+They have approximately 100 million users, making them the 4th largest streaming service.
 Profit and loss: Warner Bros.
-Discovery is making a smalll profit on streaming, but experiencing widening losses and just posted a a 9 billion dollar writedown.
+Discovery is making a small profit on streaming, but experiencing widening losses and recently posted a 9 billion dollar write-down on its TV networks.

 * How is your company performing relative to competitors in the same field?